matoval/codeGen/README.md

 # codeGen
-Generate code using a local small model like llama3.2 3b.
-Write tests first then use tests to verify that the code works.
+Generate code using a local small model like deepseek-r1:8b.
+Write code first then write test to verify that the code works.

-## architecture
-LLM - local llm running on current system or another system over network.
-Code sandbox - docker container to have the llm run live code.